Hawksbill Summit: 3 Hikes to the Highest Point in Shenandoah National Park

 Turn left, then in a few more steps, turn left again at the trail marker and the Byrds Nest Shelter #2 comes into view.

-Savor the views from several different areas of Hawksbill Summit, including the Hawksbill Viewing Platform.
+Savor the views from different areas of Hawksbill Summit, including the Hawksbill Viewing Platform.
 While there, look for the sundial built into the stone wall.